18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 Taverna Costera

 Taverna Costera is a few different concepts in one.
 The ground floor is a Mediterranean restaurant with a cocktail bar and patio, while Dragon's Alley (in the same space, but hidden on the other side of a tight corner) serves an odd but effective combination of fresh-brewed coffee and Asian street food.
-There's even an all-day Pacific Islander menu on Thursdays—just to keep you guessing.
 The rooftop deck is a beautiful, casual space with string lights, lounge furniture, and its own dedicated bar.
-It's usually open after 8 pm for special events (comedy nights, poetry slams, live bands, that kind of thing).
+It's usually open at night for special events (comedy, poetry slams, live bands, that kind of thing), although a weekly Wednesday happy hour runs 3-6 pm.
 Not a lot of landmarks to see, but the views are a nice change of pace for the Arts District.

 How to book: Head online to make a reservation or check out the lineup of upcoming events.